Impact

 Scale characteristics

-The methodology is implemented as an AI prompt system, which means:
+Each methodology is implemented as an AI prompt system, which means:

-What Veridi does not claim
+What the suite does not claim